katerlloyd/data_structures_tutorial/1-stacks.md

 ## Efficiency

 ## Example Problem
 After traveling for weeks the space station has finally come into sight!
 Man, if we mess up the docking phase...
 Well, let's just make sure that we don't.
 Good thing we made that list of spaceship docking steps!
-Now, how could we be sure that they would come out in the right order so we don't expload our new ship?
+Now, how could we be sure that they would come out in the right order so we don't explode our new ship?
 We need a data structure that is ordered and lets us take out the information in a certain order.
 A stack should do the trick!

 We will start with an empty list (stack) to create a docking procedure with.
 Because a stack allows us to take out the data in the opposite order that we put them in, we will be adding the steps in from the `docking_steps` lists starting with the last step first.